Nandaka/PixivUtil2/readme.md

   Set to `True` to export the series information to JSON.
   The filename is following `filenameSeriesJSON` + .json.
+- writeImageXMP

+  Set to `True` to export the image information to a .XMP sidecar file, this does not add XMP metadata to the image header.
+- writeImageXMPPerImage

+  Set to `True` to export the image information to a .XMP sidecar file, one per image in the album.
+The data contained within the file is the same but some software requires matching file names to detect the metadata.
+If set to `True`, then `writeImageXMP` is ignored.
 - verifyimage

   Do image and zip checking after download.
 Set the value to `True` to enable.